9 Tromso Museums to Visit (When the Weather Lets You Down!)

 The Polar Museum has an insightful permanent exhibition that focuses on Svalbard in the 17th and 18th centuries.

-Polarmuseet is open Monday-Sunday from 1100-1700.
+Polarmuseet is open daily from 11am-5pm.
 Times may vary with the season.
-Tickets are 100 NOK for adults and children under 18 are free.

 4. MS Polstjerna